chryzcodez/Retrieve/README.md

   - **"0"**: is represented as here as the post of a student

 - ## rosterdb.py
-   The other python file 'rosterdb.py' is python code with a bit of sqlite.
+   The other python file `rosterdb.py` is python code with a bit of sqlite.
 This code is to retrieve your data and store it into an sqlite database for later use.
+To use this you need to download an sqlite browser [here](https://sqlitebrowser.org/dl/).

-   I provided a json data file, if you would like to test and tweak around the codes.
+- ## rosters.py
-   The python codes above are to be modified based on the json data and what you need from it!
+This is same as the the `rosterdb.py` python file except from the sqlite database which this code does not have.
+You can simply run it on your terminal and get your data without saving any pich of it.